Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_amd_2-6-23.md

 ## Step 4: Starting Wildrig Miner

 Once your node is fully synced, stop it (ctl+c).
-In the same terminal, restart `zanod` with the following flags, substituting your wallet address for        "<YOUR_WALLET_ADDRESS>"
+In the same terminal, restart `zanod` with the following flags, substituting your wallet address for        "<YOUR_WALLET_ID>"

 ```
 ./zanod --stratum --stratum-bind-port=11555 --stratum-miner-address=<YOUR_WALLET_ID>